What is Program Management?

 Despite their seeming similarities, program management and product management are quite different, yet complementary, roles.
 Product managers concentrate on what to build and why they should build it, while program managers focus on how it will get built and when it will be delivered.

-Effective Program Management
+What is Effective Program Management?

-There are three distinct types of communication: status reporting, direction setting, and problem solving:
+There are three distinct types of communication: status reporting, direction setting, and problem-solving:

-Traits of Good Program Management
+What are Traits of Good Program Management?

 Attention to detail